 “Fishing for compliments is not like you, knight.”

 “Ha.
 I am astounded by your country.”
-Jon turned to watch the moon rise.
-“I have also come to appreciate your people’s understanding of liberty.
-It has profoundly affected me.
-You have enlightened me, especially regarding Paul’s letter to the Galatians.
-‘Stand fast therefore in the liberty wherewith Mashiach hath made us free, and be not entangled again with the yoke of bondage.’
-I wonder if I have had any effect.”
+Jonathan turned to watch the moon rise.
+“I appreciate your people’s understanding of liberty.
+You have enlightened me, especially regarding Paul’s letter to the Galatians: Stand fast therefore in the liberty wherewith Mashiach has made us free, and be not entangled again with the yoke of bondage.”

 “More cofaidh?”
-Blake joked.
+Blake smirked.

-“I am sure it will, according to rumors of your teaching, ‘If any man be in Mashiach, he is a new creature: old things are passed away; behold, all things are become new.’
+“I am sure it will, according to your teaching, ‘If any man be in Mashiach, he is a new creature: old things are passed away; behold, all things are become new.’
 Did I quote you correctly?”

 Jonathan laughed.
 “So they are sharing what I’ve taught.”